blacklightpy/vaultofknowledge/Wikipedia.md

 The go-to source for all knowledge in the internet.

+Wikipedia is powered by the MediaWiki wiki engine.
+It is part of the Wikimedia Foundation

 ## Sister Projects
 - Wikipedia - Encyclopedia
 - Wikinews - Open journalism